horfimbor/poc-monorepo/README.md

-# horfimbor-template
+# horfimbor/poc-monorepo

-this repository is a template to create microservices using [horfimbor-eventsource](https://github.com/galakhygame/horfimbor-eventsource)
+this repository is a monorepo as a poc for the horfimbor game

+after the poc phase, this repo will be broken into pieces and archieved.

 ## development :